namastack/namastack-outbox/README.md

 - 🎯 **Zero Message Loss**: Database-backed reliability
 - 🎲 **Jitter Support**: Randomized delays to prevent thundering herd

-## Disclaimer

-This project, **spring-outbox**, is an independent, community-maintained library and is **not affiliated with, endorsed by, or sponsored by VMware, Broadcom, or the official Spring team**.

-It is designed to integrate with the [Spring Framework](https://spring.io/) ecosystem but is maintained separately under the `io.namastack` namespace.

-All references to "Spring" are solely for the purpose of indicating compatibility or integration.
-"Spring" and "Spring Boot" are trademarks of their respective owners.

 ## Quick Start

 ### 1. Add Dependencies